jawerty/myAlgorithm/README.md

 # Version
 0.1

+# Install
+This is a *Chrome extension* so you must have Chrome in order to use myAlgorithm

+### If you have chrome
+Fork the repo and then follow this tutorial on loading an unpacked extension in Chrome [https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/)

 # How to use?
 Simply use your browser like how you would normally.
 In realtime you'll be able to see topics relating to your usage in the extension popup.